-Powell-Mason Street Line starts at Bay and Taylor streets, just in a few blocks inland from Fisherman's Wharf and the closest line to Pier 39.
-Along the journey to the end of the line at Powell Street, you will pass through North Beach, have a quick visit to Columbus Street and then into heart of Chinatown.
-Be sure to stop off at the Cable Car Museum to see the cable lines pop out of the street and into the Cable Car Barn.
+The Powell-Mason Street Line starts at Bay and Taylor Streets, just in a few blocks inland from Fisherman's Wharf and the closest line to Pier 39.
+Along the journey to the end of the line at Powell Street, you will pass through North Beach, have a quick visit to Columbus Street, and delve into heart of Chinatown.
+Be sure to stop off at the Cable Car Museum to see the cable lines pop out of the street and into the Cable Car Barn!

 The California Line provides transportation up and down California Street.
-At one end is in the heart of San Francisco's Financial District while the other is at the top of Nob Hill, where you will find many of our fancier hotels.
-You will not find many tourists using this line, as many locals use it to commute.
-However, it does stop at Grant street which is the famously beautiful entrance to Chinatown.
+At one end is the heart of San Francisco's Financial District, and at the other end is the top of Nob Hill, where you will find many of our fancier hotels.
+You will not find many tourists using this line as many locals use it to commute.
+However, it does stop at Grant Street which is the famously beautiful entrance to Chinatown.

 The conductors can make change for up to $20.

 Fare receipts are issued; one-ride-only receipts are not valid as transfers.

 You can get on the Cable Car at any stop along the way where you see the Cable Car stop pole.
 The Conductors will stop at each stop pole to let people on and off.
 This is a great way to avoid the long lines at the turnarounds.

 • Adult and Youth(5 to 17): $6 each ride, a single ride on a single cable car vehicle.
 You do not have any hop on hop off privileges with this ticket.

 • Senior, ages 65 or older; disabled; Medicare card holder: 7 a.m. to 9 p.m.: $6 each ride.
 Before 7 a.m. or after 9 p.m.: $3 each ride, cash or ticket only.
 Valid ID required. $6 each ride, no discount, with e-cash on Senior Clipper card or RTC ID card.